Please click on the logo above to be redirected to the home page.

 Aside from Toronto & area (where most music events are held in our country, EH?), MTL hosts a 3 day paradise-like festival by the name of Osheaga…

-So with that being said, I present to you my (all real) top 5 music festival tips.
+So with that being said, I present to you my top 5 music festival tips.

 #1: BEAUTY TIPS

 Number one rule: go LIGHT on the makeup!
-I know, I know… I sound like a mom rn but, joking aside, it’ll either be heat-stroke-sunny or pouring rain.
+I know, I know… I sound like a mom, but it’ll either be heat-stroke-sunny or pouring rain.
 So whatever the case, your flawless contour and excessive highlight are at risk.